-2. conduct that impairs, or could impair, public confidence in public administration.
+- conduct that impairs, or could impair, public confidence in public administration.
 This may include:

-- collusive tendering, or
+- collusive tendering; or

 - fraud relating to an application for a licence, permit or other authority relating to public health or safety, the environment or the State's natural, cultural, mining or energy resources; or

-- dishonestly obtaining public funds or State assets, or
+- dishonestly obtaining public funds or State assets; or

-- evading a State tax, levy or duty or fraudulently causing a loss of State revenue, or
+- evading a State tax, levy or duty or fraudulently causing a loss of State revenue; or

 - fraudulently obtaining or retaining an appointment.